 At the predoctoral stage, students’ professional development occurs within the context of both formal coursework and supervised professional clinical training experiences (i.e. practica) in a variety of mental health settings in the community.
 The culminating clinical experience is the predoctoral internship, usually taken in the fourth year of the program.
-The Clinical Psychology PsyD program at the California School of Professional Psychology at the Los Angeles campus of Alliant has two field training experts who work closely with students throughout the placement process for practicum and internship sites and assist students in securing placement sites that meet program and licensure requirements, as well as the students’ individual training goals.
+The Practicum Training Director and Internship Training Director for the California School of Professional Psychology clinical doctoral programs in Los Angeles work closely with students throughout the placement process for practicum and internship sites and assist students in securing placement sites that meet program and licensure requirements, as well as the students’ individual training goals.

 Prior to graduation, students are required to complete a full-time internship.
 Many students will complete their coursework, clinical dissertation, and practica in the third year of the program, leaving the fourth year free for full-time internship.
 The internship experience integrates the students’ academic and clinical experiences and prepares them for their professional role as a psychologist.
 Students may also choose to modify their academic schedule, distributing their coursework over four years in order to take a fourth practicum in their fourth year; these students take their full-time internship in their fifth year.